-The cryptographic libraries RSA, EC and SHA-2 are delivery options.
-Therefore the TOE may come with free combinations of or without these libraries.
-In the case of coming without one or any combination of these libraries the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC)
+The cryptographic libraries RSA, EC, SHA-2 and the Toolbox library are delivery options.
+If one of the libraries RSA, EC and Toolbox or combination hereof are delivered, the Base Lib is automatically part of it.
+Therefore the TOE may come with free combinations of or even without these libraries.
+In the case of coming without one or any combination of the cryptographic libraries

-and/or SHA-2.
+RSA, EC and SHA-2, the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) and/or SHA-2.
+The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.

 End of note.